-- 1. Users that had access to a groupfolder, share or external storage can see activities in their stream and emails that happen after they are removed until they login again - 2.
+- 1. If "Advanced Permissions" (ACLs) are enabled in a groupfolder, the activities don't respect the permissions and therefore all users see all activities, even for files and directories they don't have access to.
+This potentially leaks sensitive information!
+See this issue for more information. - 2.
+Users that had access to a groupfolder, share or external storage can see activities in their stream and emails that happen after they are removed until they login again - 3.
 Users that are newly added to a groupfolder, share or external storage can not see activities in their stream nor emails that happen after they are added until they login again